 After having a complete medical history and physical exam, a person’s doctor may order further tests.
-It is important to see a sleep medicine specialist at a sleep center for evaluation, since narcolepsy can be hard to diagnose and treat effectively.
+It is important to see a sleep medicine specialist at a sleep centre for evaluation since narcolepsy can be hard to diagnose and treat effectively.
 It can be mistaken for other conditions like depression and epilepsy, or the side effects of medications.

 Two common tests for narcolepsy are:

 Polysomnogram – records brain activity and body movements during night-time sleep, along with nerve and muscle function.
 This test is done in an overnight sleep lab.